sulatinooo/Tic-Tac-Toe/README.md

-# Tic-Tac-Toe
+Unbeatable Tic Tac Toe AI 🎮
-This is a unbeatable Tic Tac Toe "AI" that uses the minimax Algorithim to recursively find the best move to play for each Minimizer and maximizer.
+An interactive web-based Tic Tac Toe game featuring an unbeatable AI opponent powered by the Minimax algorithm.
+Try your best - you won't win against the optimal mode!